 - Build children’s self-esteem through positive guidance

-- Develop activities and a curriculum that promote literacy and math concepts
+- Create a curriculum and activities that promote literacy and math

 - Teach children basic skills such as colors, shapes, numbers and letters

 - Teach children to respect people who are different

 How To Become a Preschool Teacher: FAQs